-1. The Dressage Test: Performed in an 20×40 arena with 2 to 3 tests per level, Dressage tests are a very important part of competition.
+1. The Working Dressage Test: Performed in a 20 x 40 arena with 2 tests per level, Dressage tests are a very important part of competition.
 They can be downloaded from the resource Page.

-2. The Maneability Phase: Horse and rider negotiates a variety of obstacles.
+2. The Ease of Handling (Maneability) Phase: Horse and rider negotiates a variety of obstacles.
 They are judged on agility, submission, working attitude, ease of movement and of handling.

 3.The Speed Phase: Horse and rider negotiates a variety of obstacles.
-They are judged on agility, submission, working attitude, ease of movement and of handling.
-But they are ridden at Speed therefore timed to the second.
-And form valuable points in the competition outcome.
+They are judged on agility, submission, working attitude, ease of movement and of handling with obstacles at speed therefore timed to the second.

 4. Cattle Phase: the cattle phase requires rider and horse to separate a previously defined group of cattle from a larger group of cattle.